saznetro/fsoinstaller/README.md

 The Forked project:
 I'm playing with an old project for fun.
-Trying to mavenizing it and add test and continuous test features.
+- Convert it to a maven project
+- Update it with unit /function test
+- Continous test feature

 To create the FreeSpaceOpenInstaller.jar please run: